 Low Carb & Keto Diet Grocery List

-If you are looking for low carb recipes and keto diet recipes, you’ve come to the right place!
-Every single recipe on Wholesome Yum is low carb and keto friendly.
+If you are looking for low carb recipes or keto diet recipes, you’ve come to the right place!
+Every single recipe on Wholesome Yum is low carb and appropriate for the ketogenic diet.

-And, each has 10 ingredients or less, because I’m on a mission to show you that keto and low carb recipes don’t have to be difficult, time consuming, or taste like “diet food”.
-I love sharing just how delicious and easy keto/low carb can be!
+Each recipe has 10 ingredients or less.
+I’m on a mission to show you that keto friendly recipes don’t have to be difficult, time consuming, or taste like “diet food”.
+I love sharing just how delicious and easy keto can be!

 To get you started, here are a few of the most popular low carb keto recipes: